 See Land Disturbing Activity/Stormwater Permit – Frequently Asked Questions and the Department of Environmental Services consolidated development-related fee schedule.
-This permit application and review process is anticipated to move online in a future phase of Permit Arlington.

 Fee schedules provide the range of fees charged for each type of application or activity related to land development in Arlington.
 Fees cover permitting, plan review, enforcement, inspection, service delivery, performance agreements and conditions.
 There are separate fee schedules for ISD, Zoning and the Department of Environmental Services (DES).
 Some permits involve fees from more than one schedule.

 Do I need an LDA/SWM Permit and How Do I Obtain One?